Eggnog Spice Cake with Caramelized Pears and Maple Whipped Cream

 - Preheat Oven to 325°F. Spray 9" cake pan.

-- In large bowl, mix Mrs. Cubbison's Classic Seasoned Dressing with 2 tbsp melted butter, 1 tbsp cinnamon, the ginger, allspice, and pumpkin pie spice, and half the zest mix well with fingers.
+- In large bowl, mix Mrs. Cubbison's Traditional Seasoned Stuffing with 2 tbsp melted butter, 1 tbsp cinnamon, the ginger, allspice, and pumpkin pie spice, and half the zest mix well with fingers.

 - Mix 1/4 cup of the brown sugar, pear juice, applesauce, and marmalade, 1/2 the maple flavor in small mixing bowl and add to the stuffing mix and incorporate until stuffing is evenly moistened.

 - In separate bowl, mix egg yolks and eggnog on low speed until well blended and add regular sugar and mix until blended.
-Add the egg mixture to the Mrs. Cubbison's Classic Seasoned Dressing and let stand.
+Add the egg mixture to the Mrs. Cubbison's Traditional Seasoned Stuffing and let stand.

 - (Optional Step: fold whipped egg whites into mixture.
 This will give you a lighter less dense cake.)
 Stir in the rest of the nuts and pour over the pears evenly.
 Bake in the center of the oven on baking sheet for 25-35 min.
 Remove from oven and invert onto serving plate.